koalagru/yii2-grid-view-state/README.md

 # yii2-grid-view-state
 Save filters from GridView to session, keep filter state between pages.

+Forked to fix compatibility with php 8.1 and get filters from $gridView->dataProvider->getPagination() instead of $gridView->columns due to compatibility issues with krajee Gridview.

 ## Features
 1. Very flexible.
 Separate setting and getting.
 2. Setting via behavior.